opencb/opencga/opencga-enterprise-client/src/main/python/README.rst

 Import pyOpenCGA-enterprise package
 ```````````````````````````````````

-The first step is to import the ClientConfiguration and OpenCGAClient from pyOpenCGA-enterprise:
+The first step is to import the ClientConfiguration and OpencgaClient from pyOpenCGA-enterprise:

 .. code-block:: python